Abadrausar/Rubble-/other/Rubble Readme.txt

 	Allows you to use feathers as "soft" pearls (you can use them to make crafts).

 Fix/Usable Scale:
-	Allows you to use scales like leather.
+	Allows you to use scale like leather.

 Fix/Vermin Variations:
 	This adds two fixes:
-		It forces all giant animals to have a life span of at least 10 years and It replaces all pool biome tags in giant and animal-man creatures with the correct lake biome.
+		Forces all giant animals to have a life span of at least 10 years and Replaces all pool biome tags in giant and animal-man creatures with the correct lake biome.
 	This is useful to make variations on vermin appear in game and to help them live long enough to be interesting.

-Generic Animal Mats:
-	Make animal mats such as meat and leather generic.
-This is mostly for those who have FPS issues.
-	This addon is packed as a zip to demo how that is done.
+Libs/Base:
+	All the base templates and other such stuff, critical to normal operation.
+	If you do not activate this addon it will be automatically activated for you during normal generation cycles.
+	(in other words: ignore this addon in most cases)

 Libs/Castes:
 	Adds support for dynamically adding castes to a creature.